siriusctrl/COMP90024-CCC-notes/README.md

             - problem: people have different ways to do it

-## Lecture 3 & 4 - Domain Drivers – tour of some big data projects
+## Week2 - Domain Drivers – tour of some big data projects
 1. compute scaling
+    - method:
+        1. Vertical Computational Scaling
+            - Have faster processors
+            - disabv: processor speed is limited
-    - Moore's law is no longer working, CPU stop goes faster as we expected
+              Moore's law is no longer working, CPU stop goes faster as we expected
+        2. Horizontal Computational Scaling
+            - Have more processors
+            - adv:
+                - 1) Easy to **add more** (more cores or cluster of nodes)
+                - 2) cost increase not so much
+            - disadv:
+                - 1) **add more** limition (see week3 - Amdahl's law)
+                - 2) harder to design, develop, test

 2. network scaling
     - volume of data on network grows each year
 3. massive amount of data generated among a time requires compute infrasture